 A multi-word free-text search using some sort of algorithm à la Google et al may be interesting possibility, along with artificial intelligence.
 The latter would probably be overkill for searches in an index but maybe interesting for topic-clause scopes, especially if user-feedback is incorporated.
 That is enough for the speculation.
 Now the codes.

-The FIDICbot currently uses the codes given below.
+FIDICbot (and FIDICchatbot) currently uses the codes given below.
 When we say "clause" we mean a clause or a sub-clause in the General Conditions of each contract, or in the Guidance for Particular Conditions that FIDIC publshes with the General Conditions.
 The annexed Dispute Adjudication Agreement (DAA) and the procedural rules are also included, and for services agreements, the appendices are included.

 Here are some examples of searches using contract codes:

-Most chatbot messenger platforms provide buttons.
+Most chatbot messaging platforms provide buttons.
 In some cases it is necessary however to say or type in a code or keyword.
 These can be in upper or lower case.
 This is the case for LINE.

 There are some standard prompt keywords (we do not want too many and they must be short):